-Operating since 1968, Neptune Terminals handles Canadian potash and steelmaking coal for markets around the world and imported phosphate rock for the production of fertilizer.
+Operating since 1968, Neptune Terminals handles Canadian potash and steelmaking coal for markets around the world.

 Neptune Terminals plays an integral role in Canada’s economy by helping to move Canadian exports to global markets in Asia, South America and Europe.
 Located on Vancouver’s North Shore just west of the Iron Workers’ Memorial Bridge and part of the Port of Vancouver, Neptune Terminals is one of the largest multi-product bulk terminals in North America.

 Bulk shipping terminals handle commodities that are transported in large quantities without packaging or containerization.
 In our first year of business, our facility handled 3.2 million tonnes of product.
 Today, we are making improvements on our terminal to increase our capacity to handle 30 million tonnes – all on our same footprint.